Saleem Kidwai: Early life and education

 Saleem Kidwai was born 7 August 1951, in Lucknow, Uttar Pradesh, India.
 His family and relatives owned extensive amounts of land in the area.
 He knew he was gay when he was in his late teens.
 When he was 17 years old, he moved to the city of Delhi, in part because he knew that living in a small town would significantly constrain his ability to live openly as a gay man.

-He enrolled in and received his bachelor's and master's degrees in history from Delhi University, and began teaching there in 1973.
+He enrolled in and received his bachelor's and master's degrees in history from Delhi University, and he began teaching there in 1973.

 In 1976, he enrolled in a doctoral program at McGill University in Montréal, Québec, Canada.
 In October 1977, Montréal police raided two gay bars, Truxx and Le Mystique, in a military-style raid.
 They arrested 146 men in what was the largest mass arrest since the domestic terrorist kidnappings of the October Crisis in 1970.
 Kidwai was among those arrested, forced to submit to venereal disease tests, and charged with criminal activity.
 Deeply traumatized by the incident, he quit his doctoral program and returned to teaching at Delhi University.
 (Although the province of Quebec amended its Human Rights Charter to include homosexuality as a protected class, the criminal charges against Kidwai were not dropped until 1982.)